sidhomj/DeepTCR/README.md

 ## Deep Learning Methods for Parsing T-Cell Receptor Sequencing (TCRSeq) Data

 DeepTCR is a python package that has a collection of unsupervised and supervised deep learning methods to parse TCRSeq data.
-To see an example of how the algorithms can be used on an example dataset, see Tutorial.ipnyb.
+To see examples of how the algorithms can be used on an example datasets, see the subdirectory 'tutorials' for a collection of tutorial use cases across multiple datasets.
 For complete documentation for all available methods, see 'Supervised_Documentation.txt' and 'Unsupervised_Documentation.txt'.
 While DeepTCR will run with Tensorflow-CPU versions, for optimal training times, we suggest training these algorithms on GPU's (requiring CUDA, cuDNN, and tensorflow-GPU).

-DeepTCR now has the added functionality of being able to analyze paired alpha/beta chain inputs.
+DeepTCR now has the added functionality of being able to analyze paired alpha/beta chain inputs as well as also being able to take in v/d/j gene usage if available.
 For detailed instructions on how to upload this type of data, refer to the documentation for loading data into DeepTCR.

 For questions or help, email: jsidhom1@jhmi.edu